 Laura studied at Santa Barbara City College in California, and The School Of Visual Arts in New York, where she developed an interest in commercial illustration which lasted for 15 years.
 Her career included work for television, magazine and print ads, portraiture, and book illustration.
 She later turned her focus back to the fine arts mastering both color pencil and oil paints and has been exhibiting in galleries for over 30 years.

-Federal and NYS licenses for the rehabilitation of migratory birds.
+A wildlife rehabilitator for thirty years she holds Federal and New York State licenses for the rehabilitation of migratory birds.
 Almost always she will incorporate these birds into her paintings which has become a trademark in her work.